MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 ms.service: azure-kubernetes-fleet-manager
 ---

-# Customize cluster scoped resources in Azure Kubernetes Fleet Manager with cluster resource overrides
+# Customize cluster-scoped resources in Azure Kubernetes Fleet Manager with cluster resource overrides

-This article provides an overview of how to use the `ClusterResourceOverride` API from the [fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster scoped resources in Azure Kubernetes Fleet Manager.
+This article provides an overview of how to use the `ClusterResourceOverride` API from the [Fleet open-source project](https://github.com/Azure/fleet/tree/main/docs) to customize cluster-scoped resources in Azure Kubernetes Fleet Manager (Fleet).

-## Cluster resource override overview
+## Cluster resource override

-The cluster resource override feature allows you to modify or override specific attributes across cluster-wide resources.
-With `ClusterResourceOverride`, you can define rules based on cluster labels, specifying changes to be applied to various cluster-wide resources such as namespaces, cluster roles, cluster role bindings, or custom resource definitions (CRDs).
-These modifications might include updates to permissions, configurations, or other parameters, ensuring consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.
+You can modify or override specific attributes across cluster-wide resources.
+With `ClusterResourceOverride`, you can define rules based on cluster labels and specify changes to be applied to various cluster-wide resources.
+These resources include namespaces, cluster roles, cluster role bindings, or custom resource definitions.

+These modifications might include updates to permissions, configurations, or other parameters.
+Such updates help ensure consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.

 ## API components

 The `ClusterResourceOverride` API consists of the following components:

-* **`clusterResourceSelectors`**: Specifies the set of cluster resources selected for overriding.
+* `clusterResourceSelectors`: Specifies the set of cluster resources selected for overriding.
-* **`policy`**: Specifies the set of rules to apply to the selected cluster resources.
+* `policy`: Specifies the set of rules to apply to the selected cluster resources.

 ### Cluster resource selectors

 A `ClusterResourceOverride` object can include one or more cluster resource selectors to specify which resources to override.
-The `ClusterResourceSelector` object supports the following fields:
+The `ClusterResourceSelector` object supports the following fields.

 > [!NOTE]
-> If you select a namespace in the `ClusterResourceSelector`, the override will apply to all resources in the namespace.
+> If you select a namespace in `ClusterResourceSelector`, the override will apply to all resources in the namespace.

 * `group`: The API group of the resource.
 * `version`: The API version of the resource.